kingjinho/DesignPattern/README.md

     }
 }
 ```
+Still, it works fine and no errors are filed.

+## Twist 2 - Change on change

+As years goes by, new types of phones are added as client business prospers,

-As years goes by, you keep maintaining code as you have done in the previous, and your code will end up like this:
+And you keep maintaining code as you have done in the previous, and your code ends up like this:

 ```kotlin
 class FactoryAtTexasAustin {